stroggprog/mpd_snap_alarm/README.md

 ## Order of Play
 The first script, `alarm_set.php` is run just a few minutes before the alarm goes off, and fulfills the function of turning off all the speakers around the house while ensuring the bedroom speakers are turned on.

-The second script `alarm.php` loads the playlist and starts it playing.
+The second script `alarm.sh` loads the playlist and starts it playing.
+In a Winows environment, use `alarm.cmd` instead - otherwise its usage is the same.

 Both of the above scripts can be run on any machine that is running 24/7, but the two best choices would be either the bedroom device or the actual MPD/SnapcastServer machine.
 I use the bedroom machine.